-The FBI's Rap Back program is an automated service that notifies an authorized agency (airport or air carrier) of criminal events that are associated with an enrolled badge holder's fingerprints and are reported after the initial CHRC is conducted.
-This allows participating airports and airlines, as authorized agencies, to evaluate continued badge/access privileges without relying on the badge holder to self-report a disqualifying event.
+The FBI's Rap Back program is an automated service that notifies an authorized agency (airport or air carrier) of criminal events or activities that are associated with an enrolled badge holder's fingerprints and are reported after the initial CHRC is conducted.
+This allows airports and air carriers, as authorized agencies, to evaluate continued badge/access privileges without relying on the badge holder to self-report a disqualifying event.
+The FBI and TSA do not charge for Rap Back enrollment, but DACs may charge subscription fees.